Effective September 1, 2019 it will no longer be illegal to own or possess knuckles or clubs.

 Tire deflation devices were the most recent addition to the list of prohibited weapons.
 In Texas, a “tire deflation device” means a device, including a caltrop or spike strip, that when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle’s tires.
 The term does not include a traffic control device that: (A) is designed to puncture one or more of a vehicle’s tires when driven over in a specific direction; and (B) has a clearly visible sign posted in close proximity to the traffic control device that prohibits entry or warns motor vehicle operators of the traffic control device.

-For the defense of a weapons charge in North Texas, call the Fort Worth law firm of Varghese Summersett.
-We have decades of experience and have handled a wide array of weapons cases, ranging from the possession of illegal firearms to explosive devices.
-Call us at (817) 203-2220 if you are facing allegations of possessing a prohibited weapon.
+To defend a weapons charge in North Texas, call the Fort Worth law firm of Varghese Summersett.
+We have decades of experience and have handled a wide array of weapons cases, ranging from the possession of illegal firearms to explosive devices. if you are facing allegations of possessing a prohibited weapon, call us at (817) 203-2220.
 You can also contact us online.